praesensco/spree_gift_card/README.md

 SpreeGiftCard
 =============

-SpreeGiftCard is an extension and one stop solution to integrate GiftCard functionality in your spree application.
+SpreeGiftCard is an extension and one stop solution to integrate gift card functionality in a spree application.

-* This integration enables you to Create and Apply Gift card Functionality, through products which are GiftCard enabled.
+* This extension allows the admin to create a gift card, by just enabling it from Admin end.

-* GiftCard can be bought as any normal product from your spree store.
-When gift card is bought, details are sent to recipient, which includes GiftCard `Code`, on succesful order payment.
+* Gift card is treated and can be bought as any normal product from your spree store.
+When a gift card is successfully bought, its details are sent to recipient's email address, which includes gift card `Code`.

-* Gift cards can be redeemed by entering a unique GiftCard `Code` during checkout.
+* Recipient can then redeem the gift card by entering the unique gift card `Code` during checkout on payment step.

 ## Installation